GitTools/GitVersion/docs/usage/msbuild-task.md

 ### NuGet packages
 The new SDK-style projects available for .NET Standard libraries (and multi-targeting), have the ability to create NuGet packages directly by using the `pack` target: `msbuild /t:pack`.
-The version is controled by the MSBuild properties described above.
+The version is controlled by the MSBuild properties described above.

 GitVersionTask has the option to generate SemVer 2.0 compliant NuGet package versions by setting `UseFullSemVerForNuGet` to true in your project (this is off by default for compatibility).
 Some hosts, like MyGet, support SemVer 2.0 package versions but older NuGet clients and nuget.org do not.